visual-framework/vf-core/PUBLISHING.md

 ### Component pre-release workflow

-1. See a list of changed packages
+1. see a list of changed packages
     - `lerna changed`
-1. Test publish
+1. test publish
-    - `lerna publish --no-git-tag-version --conventional-commits --no-push --skip-npm prerelease `
-    - Afterward, reset your branch `git reset --hard`
+    - `yarn run lerna:prerelease:test`
-1. Then publish to npm
+1. publish to npm
-    - `lerna publish --no-git-tag-version --conventional-commits --no-push prerelease`
-    - You'll probably have lost your local git changes, so: reset your branch `git reset --hard`
-    - `lerna publish --no-git-tag-version --conventional-commits --no-push --skip-npm prerelease`
-    - verify no tags added: `git tag`
+    - `yarn run lerna:prerelease:publish`
-1. push your changes to develop with commit message in a format of: `Component release 20190930-01`
+1. commit changes to the `develop` branch
+    - commit message in a format of: `Component release YYYYMMDD-01`
 1. add a tag `git tag -a components.YYYYMMDD-01 -m 'Snapshot of components for lerna'`
 1. push the tag `git push origin --tags`